hilram7/docs/docs/kb/1secure/troubleshooting/password-never-expires-report-shows-incorrect-data.md

 ## Cause

 A GPO with the `maxPasswordAge=0` parameter is applied to the affected accounts.
-The parameter causes Netwrix OneSecutre to report the **Password never expires** setting as enabled.
+The parameter causes Netwrix 1Secure to report the **Password never expires** setting as enabled.

 ## Resolution

 In the corresponding GPO, set the `maxPasswordAge` parameter to any non-zero value.
-This will allow Netwrix OneSecutre to correctly report the affected accounts.
+This will allow Netwrix 1Secure to correctly report the affected accounts.